-Health Tips for Teens-Part 3
+Health tips for teens part 3

-Among all the homework, socializing, and learning you’re doing, it’s important keep in mind a few healthy habits to start in high school.
+Among all the homework, socializing, and learning you’re doing, it’s important to keep in mind a few healthy habits to start in high school.
 The longer you do something, the longer it sticks, so if you want to live a healthy lifestyle you should start now.
 You’ll need to make a few sacrifices here and there, but when you follow these healthy habits to start in high school you’ll feel and look better.
 Not just now, but for the rest of your life!

 Teach your teen to use their Manners

 When most parents think about teaching manners, they envision telling a preschooler to say ‘please’ and ‘thank you.’
-But, good manners goes far beyond those words and it’s important to make sure you’re teaching your child good manners into the teen years.
+But, good manners go far beyond those words and it’s important to make sure you’re teaching your child good manners into the teen years.

-Unfortunately, in the digital age, many teens aren’t learning basic social skills, like cellphone etiquette ( No Cell Phone at dinner table, during family time, during homework, Etc,)
+Unfortunately, in the digital age, many teens aren’t learning basic social skills, like cellphone etiquette ( No Cell Phone at the dinner table, during family time, during homework, Etc,)

 And there are many manners teens often forget even though they’ve learned them in the past.

 Sometimes, teens go through phases where they want to look cool and manners go out the window.
 At other times, they get a little sloppy and forget to be polite.

 But raising a kind and caring teen who uses good manners could be very beneficial to his future.
 Teens with good manners will command more respect, which could help them socially and academically.